Banned Books Week 2024 Roundup - National Council of Teachers of English

 • Attend a Banned Wagon event in your area.
 Sponsored by Penguin Random House, Unite Against Book Bans, First Book, and Little Free Library, the Banned Wagon tour will visit nine communities in the Midwest and South.

-• Read this blog post about the work the Texas state affiliate has been doing.
+• Read this blog post about the work the Texas state affiliate has been doing with their teacher Ambassador program.

 • Attend the Honorary Chair and Youth Honorary Chair livestreamed events.
 Details will be available here in the coming days.